-Here’s how the interface of the control panel looks like
+Here’s how the interface of our cPanel looks:

-Do note that not all WordPress hosts use cPanel.
-Some use a customized control panel, which works just as the cPanel.
-If unsure which your host provider uses, reach out to them.
+No! cPanel is the most popular but not the only means of managing your web server.
+Some hosts use a customized control panel, which works just like the cPanel.
+If unsure which one your host provider uses, reach out to them.

 Simply put, cPanel is a server management technology, whereas WordPress is one of the content management systems upon which you can build your website on.

 This might sound a little confusing, so let’s break it down.

 For a website to be live (accessible to anyone with an internet connection), it needs to be on a server.
 For instance, if you wish to start a WordPress blog, you will need a server that will host the blog, else it won’t be accessible to the public.

 Because this server is constantly connected to the internet, anyone with an internet connection can connect with this server and request to view your site.

 Organically, managing your website server and site software requires technical solutions such as command lines.
 This is where cPanel saves the day.
 It has a graphical user-friendly interface that makes it easy to manage your server, even if you have no technical skill.